 You may think that you read pretty well, but just wait till you hear about the world’s fastest readers.

-The average human can read about 200-300 per minute, but you should now prepare to have your mind blown.
+The average adult reading speed is about 200-300 per minute, but you now prepare to have your mind blown.

 Howard Stephen Berg from the United States and Maria Teresa Calderon from the Philippines both claim to own Guinness World Record for World's Fastest Reader.
-These fastest readers in the world claim to be able to read anywhere from 25,000 – 80,000 words per minute with up to 100% comprehension.
+These fastest readers in the world claim to be able to read anywhere from 25,000 - 80,000 words per minute with up to 100% comprehension.

 While there is controversy on who actually holds the actual Speed Reading World Record, there have been speed reading records set and recognized as authentic.

-Let’s look at a few of the world’s fastest readers and how they claim to be able to read with lightning speed.
+Let’s look at the world’s fastest readers and how they claim to be able to read with lightning speed.